11 Prison Staff Hospitalized After Illness, Days After Similar Case At Another NY Facility

 In that incident, six corrections officers and a nurse became sick after responding to two incarcerated individuals who were experiencing medical emergencies on Monday, Aug.
 4.

-Three of the officers at Clinton received doses of Narcan before being taken to the hospital, where all seven were reported to be alert.
+Three of the officers at Clinton received doses of Narcan, a medication used to reverse suspected opioid overdoses, before being taken to the hospital.
+All seven staff members were reported to be alert when transported for treatment.

 Following Monday’s incident, the New York State Correctional Officers & Police Benevolent Association (NYSCOPBA) warned of an “alarming” increase in staff exposures to unidentified substances at Clinton Correctional.